The Bookshelf

 Nelson Mandela said, “A good heart and a good head are always a formidable combination.
 But when you add to that a literate tongue or pen, then you have something very special.”
 When our 18yo self-published her first book at age 10, we were excited for her.
 She has now self-published 4 books in her Fairy Palace series and is an English major studying creative writing in college.
 I don’t feel like we can take a lot of credit for that, except for our great love of literature.

 As a secondary criteria, I did also want to make sure there was enough there that I could feel comfortable if they only knew what was on our bookshelves.
 For the older ages, I defer to what others have determined to contain the wisdom of the ages, the Harvard Classics and the Great Books of the Western World.
 These are what Harvard and Columbia University professors have determined give us the educational background that is foundational to our society’s knowledge.
-We are in the process of developing these series into a more systematic approach, but our older students who read them are usually transitioning into dual-enrollment college courses, so it’s a balance.
-With this criteria, especially the books for younger children, we have a mostly set-it-and-forget-it approach which has served our family well.
+We are in the process of developing these series into a more systematic approach, but our older students who read them are usually transitioning into dual-enrollment college courses, so they usually have to balance their time more carefully.
+With this criteria, beyond the continual search and discussion of the book selections themselves, we have a mostly set-it-and-forget-it approach which has served our family well.

 Our bookshelf isn’t as vast as many.
 I see it as more of a foundation for additional learning, as a scaffold that holds our place.
 As many of you probably know, when you love books, good books come and go easily in your life, so we haven’t found this minimal approach to be a problem.
 We usually have more books coming into our lives than we know what to do with, as we have an incurable desire to find additional books that belong on the shelf.
 If they don’t make the shelf, we let them go, knowing more great books that are just right at the time will come our way.
 As for the best books, we don’t want to allow our children to chance upon them.
 We introduce them to our children as friends!